Dreaming381/Latios-Framework/Documentation~/Core/Sub-Systems.md

 `OnUpdate()`.
 When combined with lambda jobs, you may never have to explicitly touch `Dependency` nor any other `JobHandle`.

+## New Scene Callback

+When using the scene management system, a Subsystem can receive a callback when a new scene is created by overriding `OnNewScene()`.
+The order these functions are called do not reflect the system order.
+This callback happens during the scene switching frame.

 ## Custom Update Criteria

 `ShouldUpdateSystem()` can be overridden if a [custom